charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 juju upgrade-charm kubernetes-master
 juju upgrade-charm kubernetes-worker
 ```
-(Currently juju upgrade-charm --path cs:~joeborg/kubernetes-master-16 kubernetes-master)
-(Currently juju upgrade-charm --path  cs:~joeborg/kubernetes-worker-35 kubernetes-worker)

 The kubernetes-worker units will enter a blocked state, with status message
 “Connect a container runtime.”

 #### Deploy and relate the new Docker charm

-This step is needed even if you do not intend to use Docker following the upgrade.
-Docker is already installed on your `kubernetes-worker` units, and the Docker subordinate includes clean-up code to uninstall Docker when the Docker charm is replaced with the containerd charm.
+This step is needed even if you do not intend to use Docker following the
+upgrade.
+Docker is already installed on your `kubernetes-worker` units, and
+the Docker subordinate includes clean-up code to uninstall Docker when the
+Docker charm is replaced with the containerd charm.

 ```bash
 juju deploy docker